Marieme-N/frontend/README.md

 - ReactJS: to manage DOM elements rendering
 - XState: to manage the state of our application
 - Material UI: to enjoy nice UI components without writting a single line of CSS (yeay!)
-- Parcel: to bundle all our source files into a single javascript file (that will be our production artifact)
+- Webpack: to bundle all our source files into a single javascript file (that will be our production artifact)

 We are doing only the user interface without any data persistency (for now...).